nwg/racket-wiki/Home.md

 * if you are looking for documentation go to [Racket documentation](http://docs.racket-lang.org).
 * The [mailing list](https://lists.racket-lang.org) is the best place to get help

+Other Racket users:
+Here's a map to some cities where some Racket users are located: https://drive.google.com/open?id=1i3zN11e_6te5ytduAiv1cidrIi4&usp=sharing

 We plan to replace this wiki (eventually) with a wiki written in Racket, to which we will migrate the existing content.

 * See the [[Artifacts]] page for Racket snippets for specific small tasks.
 Contribute your own!